Echtzeitsysteme/gips-seams-2023-artifact-vm/tutorial/tutorial.md

 # SEAMS 2023 Artifact - GIPS Framework and Scenario

-In the following, you will find all necessary steps to reproduce the results and run the **lectureStudio scenario** on your own system.
+In the following, you will find all the necessary steps to reproduce the results and run the **lectureStudio scenario** on your own system.
 For this purpose, we created a Virtual Machine (VM) to ease the installation.